Arben Minga: Personal life

 After returning to Albania in 1994, and despite still a professional footballer, Minga begun working as a representative of Gillette in Albania.
-The business eventually collapsed in 1997 due to Albanian Civil War.
+The business eventually collapsed due to the 1997 Albanian civil unrest.
 Following that, Minga worked for a short time as a security employee at Tirana International Airport Nënë Tereza.

 Canadian years and death

 Minga subsequently went to Canada with his wife Nora Goxha, a former professional basketballer, where they raised two sons, Grid and Jon.
 It was there that he was diagnosed with a terminal illness.
 Minga died on 31 January 2007 in Windsor, Ontario of pancreatic cancer.
 Players in the 18th round of the 2006–07 Albanian Superliga games wore black armbands in his memory.

 Legacy

 His friend and fellow footballer Mirel Josa remembered that he had his Tirana debut in 1981 because Minga was suspended.
 Josa discovered he had no boots to play in, but recalled that "Beni gave me his boots and said 'put them on and be careful because they never stop running'."

 Shyqyri Rreli, his coach at KF Tirana called Minga: "The best captain and leader I ever had."
 Team-mate Millan Baçi added: "His shot was like a bullet."
 Meanwhile, his former colleague on the national side, Skënder Gega, labelled him "the hardest forward to defend against and the best person to have in your team".
 His one-time youth coach Fatmir Frashëri said: "I never heard him say 'I'm tired'.
 He would always be the first in for training and would give everything he had in every game."

 A street in Tirana is named after him.
 Minga has also won several accolades and awards, such as "Merited Master of Sport", Honor of the city of Tirana" and "Honor of Albanian Sport".